seanfisk/emacs-el-get/README.markdown

 Install
 -------

 Before installing, make sure that required external packages are also installed if you'd like to use the associated el-get package.
 Listed are Apt packages for [Debian](http://www.debian.org/distrib/packages) and [Ubuntu](http://packages.ubuntu.com/), [Homebrew](https://github.com/mxcl/homebrew) packages for Mac OS X, [Ruby Gems](http://rubygems.org/), or other installation methods.
+I've tried to do dependency checking, so each package won't be installed unless its dependencies exist (i.e., `coffee-mode` will not get installed if the `coffee` executable is not found).

 <table>
   <tr>
     <th>el-get</th>